Micode360/Python_OOP_Programs/README.md

 ## Introduction

 Hiya guys!
-Welcome to the **Python OOP Programs** repository, where you can create your own service using Python Object-Oriented Programming (OOP).
+Welcome to the **Python OOP Programs** repository, where you can create your own program or set of programs using Python Object-Oriented Programming (OOP).

 Inside this repository, you'll find a collection of folders and a `main.py` file.
 Each folder contains a Python program, ranging from simple to complex, all of which are connected to the `main.py`.
 The `main.py` program is currently set up to run locally in the terminal.
 Once executed, you will be welcomed and introduced to a list of programs contributed by various developers from around the world.